-- 1) A completed Volunteer Application for Natural Resource Agencies (Form #OF301 06 07.pdf) - 2) A Statement of Purpose: Please explain what you hope to accomplish during your residency at Homestead, how the stay will contribute to your artistic development, how you will incorporate at least one of the park's interpretive themes in your work, and what you will contribute to benefit the park.
+- A completed Volunteer Application for Natural Resource Agencies (Form #OF301 06 07.pdf) - 2) A Statement of Purpose: Please explain what you hope to accomplish during your residency at the monument and how you will incorporate this year's theme of "The Year of the Homesteader" into your work.
+Also explain how you will: a) use at least one of the park's interpretive themes in your work; b) use the stay to contribute to your artistic development; and c) what you will contribute to benefit the park.
 In addition, we desire to host artists who want to be visible and interact with visitors.
 Please also include your vision of interacting and sharing your art with the public. (no more than one page) - 3) A List of desired residency dates and length of time - 4) A List of exhibitions and/or teaching experiences - 5) Samples of works (do not send originals): Send prints or digital files (.jpg preferable) of 6 different images.
 Include a self-addressed, stamped envelope, if you would like print samples returned to you.
 Submit the items and information via mail, email, and/or fax.
 Any application with incomplete materials will not be considered.

-Mail: Homestead National Monument of America, 8523 West State Highway 4, Beatrice, NE 68310-6742
+6) A List of three professional references with contact information Mail: Homestead National Monument of America,

-Email: Allison_La_Duke@nps.gov

-Phone: 402-223-1719 or 402-223-3514 Fax: 402-228-4231
+8523 West State Highway 4, Beatrice, NE 68310-6742 Email: Merrith_Baughman@nps.gov Phone: 402-223-3514 Fax: 402-228-4231